Found July 1, 2007

 Cross section through the crater along 110°

-The Whitecourt crater was excavated by an impactor measuring ~0.71.6 m in diameter and weighing 1,28516,728 kg.
+Calculations by Kofman et al. (2010) indicate that the Whitecourt crater was excavated by an impactor weighing 1,28516,728 kg measuring ~0.71.6 m in diameter.
+By contrast, modeling conducted by Newman and Herd (2010) indicates a somewhat smaller object weighing 500800 kg and measuring 0.50.55 m that impacted at 810 km per second from an angle of 55°.
 The target material was composed of sediments associated with the advance and retreat of the Laurentide Ice Sheet (Herd et al., 2008; Kofman et al., 2009).
 The impactor struck at an angle of 4055° along a trajectory of 6085°.
 Within the crater there is a sharp transition from poorly sorted, fine-grained glacial till (heterogeneous pebble diamict) overlying unconsolidated fine quartz sand at a depth of ~2.9 m, and it is considered that this boundary marks the base of the transient crater.
 Notably, amber-colored glass fragments are found above ~2.9 m (Kofman et al., 2008).

 Simon de Boer standing in Whitecourt crater.